jingosgit/lumen-quick-api-setup/README.md

 # A Quick Lumen PHP Framework Install
-This is a basic configure Lumen app to quickly start using it with laravel commands
+This is a basic Lumen app configuration to quickly start using it with laravel commands
 ---

 ## Installation guide
+---

-### 1. Copy .env.example .env
+1. Copy .env.example .env

-### 2. Execute command Composer install
+2. Execute command Composer install

-### 3. Write php artisan key:generate - to generate app Key
+3. Write php artisan key:generate - to generate app Key

-### 4. Launch the app - php artisan serve
+4. Launch the app - php artisan serve

 ---